CDCgov/dibbs-query-connector/query-connector/README.md

 ##### Run Query Connector in Dev Mode

 1. Navigate to the our source code directory using `cd query-connector`
+1. Run `npm run install` to install the needed app dependencies
 1. Run `npm run dev` on Linux/Mac or `npm run dev-win` on Windows

-If all works well, the containers should install their needed dependencies and after a few minutes, the app should be running `localhost:3000`
+If all works well, the containers should build and after a few minutes, the app should be running `localhost:3000`

 ##### Run Query Connector using Docker Compose